 Q: Why are your eggs so expensive?

-Answer #1: Our price is actually comparable with the closest equivalent product – which is fully pastured, regionally raised eggs – where chickens roam outdoors on extensive pasture, eat a varied diet including grass and bugs, and are never given hormones or antibiotics; because the farm is in the region, those eggs arrive faster to the market.
+Answer #1: Our price is actually comparable with the closest equivalent product – which is fully pastured, regionally raised eggs – where chickens roam outdoors on extensive pasture, eat a varied diet including grass, leaves and bugs, and are never given hormones or antibiotics.
+And because the farm is in the region, those eggs arrive faster to the market and are fresher.
 Studies suggest that local and pastured eggs are more nutritious than factory-farmed eggs.
 They definitely taste better!!
-We usually sell out of eggs in the summer market, so our eggs are rarely more than a week old; grocery store eggs likely are several weeks old when you get them – and as much as two months old by their “expiration” date.
+We usually sell out of eggs in the summer market, so our eggs are rarely more than a week old; grocery store eggs likely are several weeks old when you get them – and as much as two months old at their “expiration” date.
 By buying our local eggs you are also supporting your neighbors in their livelihood.

 Answer #2: The question you really should be asking is: “Why are grocery store eggs so cheap?”
-Someone or something has to pay for the cost of raising chickens, gathering their highly fragile and perishable eggs, and getting them into your hands.
-If you aren’t paying a lot in dollars, there’s still a price to be paid: the chickens probably don’t get to move around much or ever get outdoors and act like chickens; they may have their beaks cut off, be suffering from ill health, the feed is likely to be monotonous, the environment may be polluted by the waste, the farm may use hormones, antibiotics, pesticides and insecticides; the people working with the chickens may not be treated well or paid a living wage.
-Learn about factory-farmed eggs and see if you still want to make your consumer decisions only on price!https://www.onegreenplanet.org/environment/the-human-victims-of-factory-farming/
+Someone or something has to pay for the cost of raising chickens, gathering their highly fragile and perishable eggs, and getting them safely into your hands.
+If you aren’t paying a lot in dollars, there’s still a price to be paid: the chickens probably don’t get to move around much or ever get outdoors and act like chickens; they may have their beaks cut off, be suffering from ill health, be eating monotonous concentrates, live in an environment polluted by their waste, and treated routinely with hormones, antibiotics, and insecticides.
+The people working with the chickens may not be treated well or paid a living wage.
+Take time to learn more about factory-farmed eggs and see if you still want to make your consumer decisions only on price!https://www.onegreenplanet.org/environment/the-human-victims-of-factory-farming/

 Answer #3: Sometimes a customer of ours is lucky and has a friend or neighbor raising chickens humanely and selling eggs well below actual expenses.
 If you have such a friend, consider yourself lucky; enjoy those fantastic bargain eggs and appreciate the owners and the chickens as much as you can – they are spoiling you!
 Want some sausage to go with those lovely eggs?